timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # Note that residual deviance is labelled simply 'deviance' in the model object.
 ```

 This shows that our model explains only around 5% of the variation in species presence or absence.
-So land use has a significant effect on the species, but clearly there are other (unmeasured) factors that determine to a large extent whether or not the species is present and is detected at each location in the dataset.
+So land use has a significant effect on the species, but clearly there are other factors (not considered in this model) that determine to a large extent whether or not the species is present and is detected at each location in the dataset.

 Now we will work with data on the counts of all hymenopteran species at the 754 sampled sites in Hawaii: